 A significant proportion of road traffic accident claims involve taxis and minicabs purely and simply because they are on the road more often than non-commercial vehicles.
-If you’ve been injured in a taxi accident, whether as a taxi driver, a passenger in a taxi accident, another motorist or a pedestrian and the cause of your injury wasn’t your fault you may be eligible to make a taxi accident claim for compensation.
+If you’ve been injured in a taxi accident, whether as a taxi driver, a passenger, another motorist, or a pedestrian, and the cause of your injury wasn’t your fault, you may be eligible to make a taxi accident claim for compensation.

 The first thing to mention is that there is a three-year time limit during which you can make a claim for compensation after a taxi accident.
 When it comes to taxi related incidents there are a number of scenarios which we see on a regular basis in compensation claims:

-While we tend to automatically assume that it is the taxi driver who is at fault when accidents occur, there are numerous occasions where the taxi driver is not at fault.
+While we tend to automatically assume that it is the taxi driver who is at fault when a car accident with a taxi occurs, there are numerous occasions where the taxi driver is not at fault.
 Collisions with other vehicles can lead to RTA claims by the taxi driver and passengers for injuries and trauma as a consequence of the incident.
 These RTA claims are usually made against the third party driver’s insurance company with all drivers legally obliged to have insurance cover in place.

 The situation can become a little more complicated where a taxi driver is injured as a consequence of a third party collision.
 This can have a material impact upon their working life, create significant financial loss and lead to additional costs such as rental of a new taxi while the original vehicle is repaired.

 Those who have experienced the hustle and bustle of everyday life in London, as one example, will be well aware of how very busy London roads are.
-Where there is a collision with a third party vehicle and the taxi driver is liable then the passenger in a taxi accident will be able to claim for compensation from the taxi driver/ taxi firm in the event of injury.
+Where there’s a car accident and the taxi driver is to blame then a taxi passenger will be able to claim compensation from the taxi driver/taxi firm in the event of injury.
 There is also the opportunity for the third party vehicle driver (and passengers) to claim compensation where injuries have been incurred and the taxi driver has been found liable.

 The situation can become a little more complicated where the taxi driver is self-employed but all taxi drivers are legally obliged to have sufficient insurance cover in place.